pyth-network/per/contracts/svm/README.md

 ### Dummy example

 The provided `dummy` example program has a `DoNothing` instruction that simply checks the provided permissioning.
+It does this via CPI to the Express Relay `CheckPermission` instruction via a helper method in the Express Relay SDK.
+The tests in `programs/dummy/tests` showcase how an integrating program can use the Express Relay SDK to perform end-to-end testing with Express Relay.

+### Express Relay Tests

-It does this via CPI to the Express Relay `CheckPermission` instruction.
-The tests in `testing/tests/` include some integration tests for Express Relay permissioning using this simple program.
+The tests in `testing/tests/` include some integration tests for Express Relay permissioning using the simple `dummy` program as the integrating program.

 ## Building and running